How to Install OpenCV on Ubuntu Linux

 Once the download is complete, change into ~/opencv_base/opencv folder and run the commands below:

-After running the commands above, setup OpenCV with Make by running the commands below:
+After running the commands above, set OpenCV with Make by running the commands below:

-After the make command above, you should see similar lines as below.
+After the make command above, you should see lines similar to those below.

 Next, run the commands below to complete the compilation and install OpenCV.
 The make -j2 command option should represent your computer’s CPU cores.

 My system has 2 processors, so I used the number 2.
-If yours has a higher number of processors, replace 2 with the number your system can handle.
+If yours has more processors, replace 2 with the number your system can handle.

 make -j2